MihailTs/MihailTs/README.md

 ## What I'm working on

 - Finishing my B.Sc. and taking courses in machine learning, deep learning, and large language models
-- Exploring research directions in ML and data-driven problem solving
+- Exploring opportunities to apply my knowledge in ML and data-driven problem solving

 ## Get in touch